xcore/sw_audio_effects/doc_quickstart/quickstart_biquad.rst

    Data from these channels is buffered, and the buffers are passed to the ``use_biquad_filter()`` function for processing.
    ``use_biquad_filter()`` and ``config_biquad_filter()`` can be found in directory ``module_dsp_biquad\src``.
    Finally, there is a finite-state-machine which switches the output between the dry and effect signals.
 #.
-The BiQuad algorithm uses 6 multiples/sample.
+The BiQuad algorithm uses 6 multiplies/sample.
-   It is estimated that 24 multiples are possible at a sample rate of 48 kHz.
+   It is estimated that 24 multiplies are possible at a sample rate of 48 kHz.
    This would allow 4 channels of audio to be processed simultaneously.